theayangupta/Price-Prediction-using-ML/README.md

 # Price-Prediction-using-ML
-A Real Estate Price Prediction MAchine Learning project implemented in Python.
+A Real Estate Price Prediction Machine Learning project implemented in Python.
 The model is trained on the sklearn California-Housing dataset using the following algorithms:
 1. Linear Regression
 2. Decision Tree
 3. XGB